sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-23_musings-on-the-aponaptriya-rite.md

 +++
-title = "Musings on the aponaptrIyaxa0rite"
+title = "Musings on the aponaptrIya rite"

 +++
 The aponaptrIya is an important rite associated with the somayAga and is